Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 Your project structure should now be much cleaner and easier to use.

 ## Step 3: Install Dependencies
-Next, install the required dependencies for React, ReScript, and Vite.
+Next, install the required dependencies for React, ReScript.
 Run the following commands:

 ```bash
 npm install @rescript/react rescript -D